destinio/destinio/README.md

 > Strive not to be a success, but rather to be of value. -- Albert Einstein

 Husband.
 Father.
-Web Software Person.
-Taoist.
-[Fulcrum Agent](https://starwars.fandom.com/wiki/Fulcrum)
+Web Software Nerd.
+BBQ Enthusiast Taoist.

 Be sure to check out my [gists](https://gist.github.com/destinio)